-Adjusted Free Cash Flow
+Free Cash Flow and Adjusted Free Cash Flow

-Free cash flow is considered a non-GAAP financial measure under SEC Regulation G and Regulation S-K Item 10(e).
 Management believes that free cash flow is useful to investors as it is important in evaluating the Company's financial performance.
 More specifically, free cash flow measures cash generated by the business after reinvestment.
 This measure represents cash available for both equity and bond investors to be used for dividends, share repurchases or principal reduction on outstanding debt.
 Free cash flow should be considered in addition to, rather than a substitute for, cash provided by operating activities.
-Free cash flow is calculated by using net cash from operations and adjusting for property additions and certain other investing activities.
-Free cash flow before dividends increased \$854 million year-over-year to \$1.7 billion.
-The increase in free cash flow from the prior year is primarily due to lower property additions of \$358 million, voluntary contributions to the Company's qualified pension plans of \$250 million in 2016 and higher earnings from operations.
-Adjusted free cash flow excludes the impact cash payments of \$135 million for restructuring charge.
+Free cash flow is calculated by using net cash from operations and adjusting for property additions and certain other investing activities, which includes proceeds from property dispositions.
+The increase in free cash flow from the prior year of \$1.6 billion is primarily due to higher earnings from operations which includes the impact of a lower income tax rate, a decrease in property additions of \$295 million and higher proceeds from property dispositions of \$222 million.